 Herb Marinated Chicken

-- 4 peeled garlic cloves
+- 4 cloves peeled garlic

-- juice of one lemon — 1/4 cup
+- juice of 1 lemon (about 1/4 cup)

-- 2 yellow potatoes cut in wedges — or any you like
+- 2 yellow potatoes, cut in wedges

 - Enjoy with salad on the side or any other sides you like.